auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent.md

 To search for a set of users, use [the List or search users endpoint](/users/search#users).

-This endpoint is eventually consistent (that is, the response might not reflect the results of a recently-complete write operation) and that [only specific fields are available for search](/api/management/v2/user-search#searchable-fields).
+This endpoint is eventually consistent (that is, the response might not reflect the results of a recently-complete write operation) and [only specific fields are available for search](/api/management/v2/user-search#searchable-fields).

-Consent information that are saved as part of the `user_metadata` are not searchable.
+Information regarding consent that is saved to `user_metadata` are not searchable.

 For a sample request and response see [Search Users](/users/search#users).
 For more examples, see [Example Queries](/api/management/v2/user-search#example-queries).